 - Connector to a spreadsheet or other file

-Image columns are a great way to add an extra dimension to your app, and the ability to simply specify a web address hyperlink to your chosen image makes for a dynamic and easy way to plug images straight into Data Sources.
+Image columns are a great way to add an extra dimension to your app.
+The ability to specify a web address hyperlink to your chosen image makes for a dynamic and easy way to plug images into data sources.

-If however, you will be using the app (for example, an asset inspection form) to be uploading photos as forms are completed, it is still important to specify the column data type as Image from the data source page in the web platform.
+Note: If you will be using the app to upload photos as forms are completed, it's important to specify the column data type as Image from the data source page in the web platform.